-(c) The intercept order authorizing the intercept shall, upon request of the applicant, direct that a communication common carrier, custodian, or other person furnish the applicant all information, facilities, and 1 2 technical assistance necessary to accomplish the intercept unobtrusively and with a minimum of interference with the 3 services that the carrier, custodian, or other person is 4 5 providing the person whose communications are to be 6 intercepted.
-Any communication common carrier, custodian, or 7 other person furnishing facilities or technical assistance 8 shall be compensated by the applicant for reasonable expenses incurred in providing facilities or assistance at the 9 10 prevailing rates.

-(d) (1) An intercept order entered pursuant to this 11 chapter may not authorize the interception of a wire or 12 13 electronic communication for any period longer than is necessary to achieve the objective of the authorization, and 14 15 in no event for more than 30 days.
-The 30-day period begins either when the investigative officer first begins to conduct 16 an intercept under the intercept order, or 10 days after the 17 18 order is entered, whichever is sooner.

-(2) The issuing judge may grant extensions of an 19 20 intercept order, but only upon an application for an extension 21 made in accordance with this chapter.
-The period of extension 22 may not be for any period longer than the authorizing judge 23 deems necessary to achieve the purposes for which it is 24 granted, and in no event may the extension be for more than 30 25 days.
-To be valid, each order and extension of an order shall 26 provide that the authorization to intercept be executed as soon as practicable, be conducted in a way that minimizes the 27 interception of communications not otherwise subject to interception under this article, and terminate upon obtaining the authorized objective or within 30 days, whichever occurs sooner.
+- (c) The intercept order authorizing the intercept, upon request of the applicant, shall direct that a communication common carrier, custodian, or other person furnish the applicant all information, facilities, and technical assistance necessary to accomplish the intercept unobtrusively and with a minimum of interference with the services that the carrier, custodian, or other person is providing the individual whose communications are to be intercepted.
+Any communication common carrier, custodian, or other person furnishing facilities or technical assistance shall be compensated by the applicant for reasonable expenses incurred in providing facilities or assistance at the prevailing rates. - (d) (1) An intercept order entered pursuant to this chapter may not authorize the interception of a wire or electronic communication for any period longer than is necessary to achieve the objective of the authorization, and in no event for more than 30 days.
+The 30-day period begins either when the investigative officer first begins to conduct an intercept under the intercept order, or 10 days after the order is entered, whichever is sooner. - (2) The issuing judge may grant extensions of an intercept order, but only upon an application for an extension made in accordance with this chapter.
+The period of extension may not be for any period longer than the authorizing judge deems necessary to achieve the objective for which it is granted, and in no event may the extension be for more than 30 days.
+To be valid, each order and extension of an order shall provide that the authorization to intercept be executed as soon as practicable, be conducted in a way that minimizes the interception of communications not otherwise subject to interception under this chapter, and terminate upon obtaining the authorized objective or within 30 days, whichever occurs sooner.

-5 (e) Whenever an order authorizing an intercept is 6 entered pursuant to this chapter, the order may require 7 reports to the judge who issued the order showing what 8 progress has been made toward achievement of the authorized 9 objective and the need for continued interception.
-Reports 10 shall be made at any interval required by the judge.

-(f) A judge who issues an order authorizing the interception of a wire or electronic communication may not hear a criminal prosecution in which evidence derived from the interception may be used or in which the order may be an issue.
+- (e) Whenever an order authorizing an intercept is entered pursuant to this chapter, the order may require reports to the judge who issued the order showing what progress has been made toward achieving the authorized objective and the need for continued interception.
+Reports shall be made at any interval required by the judge. - (f) A judge who issues an order authorizing the interception of a wire or electronic communication may not hear a criminal prosecution in which evidence derived from the interception may be used or in which the order may be an issue. - (g) For jurisdictional purposes, the territorial jurisdiction pursuant to subsection (a) includes both the location of the device and the original listening post.
+A judge in either jurisdiction or a circuit court judge designated by the Chief Justice of the Supreme Court or by the

-(g) For jurisdictional purposes, the territorial jurisdiction pursuant to subsection (a) includes both the location of the device and the original listening post.
-A judge in either jurisdiction has the authority to issue an intercept order.
+Alabama Supreme Court to hear intercept applications has the authority to issue an intercept order.